facebook••facebook••youtube••contact••index••home

 korea icon Musings

 The E2x2 OTG is a wonderful piece of kit, and I enjoyed recording and mixing with it.
 Audio quality between the E2x2 OTG and twice as expensive Tascam 208i is very similar.
-As a solo musician, the E2x2 OTG gives me the audio quality and basic tools I need but without any extras or advanced features.
-However, the E2x2 OTG is not a game changer in a crowded market of similarly priced interfaces.
-Its main distinguishing characteristics over the Scarlett 2i2 and similar interfaces are a better headphone amp, calibrated meters, monitor mix control for input and DAW signals, and a power switch.
+As a solo musician, the E2x2 OTG gives me the audio quality and basic tools I need but with few extras or advanced features.

-Most interfaces in this price range ship with a DAW and plugins, and the E2x2 OTG, well, has nothing.
+In a crowded market of budget interfaces, the E2x2 OTG is not a game changer.
+Its main distinguishing characteristics over the Scarlett 2i2 and similar interfaces are a little better headphone amp, dB calibrated meters, monitor mix control for input and DAW signals, and a power switch.
+Most interfaces ship with a DAW and plugins, and the E2x2 OTG has nothing.
 Nada.
-That's okay with me, a hardened Logic Pro user, but a novice will need to find a DAW app before they can record.
+Zip.
+That's okay with me, a hardened Logic Pro user, but a novice will need a DAW before they can record.
 If you're a Mac user, a good entry-level DAW is on your computer: GarageBand.

-question icon Who is this interface for?
+question icon Who is the E2x2 OTG for?

 headphones_user_icon Alternatives